ElektraInitiative/libelektra/doc/contrib/documentation.md

 not according to this document, please [create an issue](https://issue.libelektra.org) or directly fix it with your next PR.

-> Note: It is always allowed to improve the documentation, in every PR, even if it is unrelated.
+> Note: It is always allowed to improve the documentation, in every PR, even if
+> the documentation fix is completely unrelated.

 ## Target Groups